Voiletevergaden/mindnf/README.md

 # Mindnf

 Mindnf finds minimal [disjunctive normal forms](https://en.wikipedia.org/wiki/Disjunctive_normal_form) (DNF) for a given incomplete truth table.
 For this purpose, [Quine–McCluskey algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) is well-known method.
-However, this algorithm so slow for the problem with a large number of variables and many "don't care" output values.
+However, this algorithm is so slow for the problem with a large number of variables and many "don't care" output values.
 Mindnf tries to find minimal DNFs fast by another simple method.

 ## Compile